Niggas in Paris: Live performances

 Jay-Z and West pictured during a concert at Los Angeles' Staples Center on the Watch the Throne Tour in December 2011, where they performed the song an increased number of 10 times from the 3 repeat performances at the tour's first concert.

-The song reached the fifth position of the US Billboard Hot 100 on Christmas 2011, becoming the 11th top-five hit of Jay-Z (right) and the 10th for West (left) on the chart.

 During the first concert on the Watch the Throne Tour at Atlanta's Philips Arena on October 28, 2011, West commanded the audience as he performed the song with Jay-Z, "Bounce!
 Bounce!"
 Jay-Z ordered the performance to be restarted midway, with him and West performing "Niggas in Paris" three times at the concert.
 The rappers performed the song repeatedly during encores on the tour and increased the number of occasions as they traveled to different cities in the US, performing it 10 times for their third night at the Staples Center on December 13, 2011.
 During a concert at Rogers Arena in Vancouver for the Watch the Throne Tour on December 18, 2011, Jay-Z and West set their new record for the most performances of the song by performing it 11 times.
 The rappers then continuously delivered this amount of performances on the tour and for a show at Palais Omnisports de Paris-Bercy in Paris on June 18, 2012, they broke the record by performing the song 12 times.
 In November 2020, the musical director Omar Edwards recalled that an ending section of songs including Jay-Z's "Encore" (2003) was planned instead of the repeat performances, yet it was performed repeatedly after the reactions on one night and this led to the number of performances increasing further.